lifecycle-project/ds-dictionaries/README.md

 Finally you need to amend the changelogs, check [amend changelogs](#changelog)

-Please use the pull-request flow:
+Please use the pull-request flow.
+For more information check [GIT workflow](https://github.com/lifecycle-project/analysis-tutorials/blob/master/GIT-WORKFLOW.md)

 ## Dictionary and data versioning in DataSHIELD table names
 There are 2 kinds of versioning in the LifeCycle project.